DuMont Television Network: Decline and the end of the network

 In August 1955, Paramount, with the help of other stockholders, seized full control of DuMont Laboratories.
-Shareholders approved a split of the manufacturing and broadcasting operations of the company in August 1955, and the sponsored shows on the network were discontinued.
+Shareholders approved spinning off the broadcasting operations in August 1955, and all remaining sponsored shows on the network were dropped.
 The last non-sports program on DuMont, the game show What's the Story, aired on September 23, 1955.
 After that, DuMont's network feed was used only for occasional sporting events.

-The last broadcast on what was left of the DuMont Television Network, a boxing match, aired on August 6, 1956.
-(The date has also been reported as September 1955, November 1957 or August 4, 1958, with the last broadcast of Monday Night Fights.)
-According to one source, the final program aired on only five stations nationwide.
-It appears that the boxing show was syndicated to a few other east coast stations until 1958, but likely not as a production of DuMont or its successor company.
-Likewise, the remains of DuMont were used to syndicate a high school football Thanksgiving game in 1957; that telecast, the only DuMont broadcast to have been sent in color, was a personal project of Allen DuMont himself, whose hometown team in Montclair, New Jersey, was contending in the game for a state championship.
+Historians Tim Brooks and Earle Marsh write that DuMont's last official broadcast was a boxing match on the program Boxing from St. Nicholas Arena, also known as Monday Night Fights at St. Nicholas Arena, on August 6, 1956.
+St. Nicholas Arena was then syndicated from WABD, under the "DuMont" banner, to a network of 37 stations initially.
+Most were affiliates of ABC.
+WABD continued to syndicate St. Nicholas Arena to a dwindling affiliate base until the program's last broadcast on August 4, 1958, which aired on only five stations.
+Journalist Steve Tober writes that DuMont syndicated a Thanksgiving game of high school football in 1957.
+It was broadcast in black and white and in color, the latter being rare for TV at the time.
+One of the teams playing was from Montclair, New Jersey, the hometown of Allen DuMont himself.

-DuMont spun off WABD and WTTG as the DuMont Broadcasting Corporation; in requesting the FCC's approval of the reorganization, it told the commission that the network "could not be operated profitably under the existing system of allocation and control of television broadcast stations and affiliations".
+In September 1955, DuMont Laboratories spun off WABD and WTTG as the DuMont Broadcasting Corporation; in requesting the FCC's approval of the reorganization, it told the commission that the network "could not be operated profitably under the existing system of allocation and control of television broadcast stations and affiliations".
 The name was later changed to "Metropolitan Broadcasting Company" to distance the company from what was seen as a complete failure.
 In 1958, John Kluge bought Paramount's shares for $4 million, and in 1961 renamed the company Metromedia.
 WABD became WNEW-TV and later WNYW.
-WTTG still broadcasts under its original call letters as a Fox affiliate.
+WTTG still broadcasts under its original call letters as a Fox owned-and-operated station.

 For 50 years, DuMont was the only major broadcast television network to cease operations, until CBS Corporation and Time Warner merged two other struggling networks, UPN and The WB, in September 2006, to create The CW Television Network.

-Failed revival of the DuMont brand

-On February 22, 2018, Lightning One, Inc., owned by Smashing Pumpkins lead singer Billy Corgan, filed a U.S. trademark application for "The Dumont Network."
-The application by Lightning One was very likely associated with its ownership of the "National Wrestling Alliance" trademark, the moniker of one of the oldest wrestling promotions in the United States.
-However, according to the registration filing, the trademark for "The Dumont Network" as owned by Lightning One was allowed to lapse on July 2, 2020, rendering the trademark dead.